HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 BlackSophistication, authority, exclusivityLuxury products, professional servicesChanel, Nike

-The isolation effect (also known as the Von Restorff effect) states that an item that stands out from others in a group is more likely to be remembered.
-Practical application:
+The isolation effect (also known as the Von Restorff effect) says that an item standing out from the others in a group is more likely to be remembered.
+To apply it:

 • Use a contrasting color for your primary call-to-action buttons